-1.3 Analytical Facilities for Modern Quantitative Geosciences
+1.2 Analytical Facilities for Modern Quantitative Geosciences

-The institute hosts a sample preparation laboratory for crushing, sieving, mineral separation as well as preparation of high-quality polished thin sections from geological or synthetic materials.
-The institute runs a 3000 kN triaxial loading frame for determination of the mechanical properties of solid rocks.
+The institute hosts advanced analytical facilities for research and teaching in the geosciences.
+Besides a sample preparation laboratory for crushing and sieving as well as mineral separation and preparation of high-quality polished thin sections from geological or synthetic materials, the institute runs a 3000 kN triaxial loading frame for determination of mechanical properties of solid rocks.
 The deformation behavior of rocks and the kinematics of gravity-driven mass movements are studied in an analogue laboratory equipped with particle image velocimetry and stereo cameras.
-Geophysical devices for field surveys (geo-electric, seismic, georadar) are available.
+Also available are geophysical devices for field surveys (geo-electric, seismic, georadar).